Can you use a digital camera to view the eclipse

 Annular Solar Eclipse The moon is too far from the Earth to completely cover the Sun, leaving a ring of sunlight visible.

-See also Best type of rechargeable batteries for digital camera with flash
+See also Best digital camera for distance sports

 Importance of Proper Eye Protection